 Hot tip: After your tour, pay a visit to the next door Indigenous Arts Markets to see local artists at work and purchase an authentic piece of Anangu art or craft to take home and remember your trip.

 Dot painting workshops are $69 AUD per adult or $35 AUD per child, and are held twice per day – once in the morning (between 11:30 and 1pm April – September and 10:30am – 12pm October to March) and once in the afternoon (2pm – 3:30pm April to September and 1:30pm to 3pm October to March).

 7. The Base Walk

 The most physical way to experience Uluru is to walk the entire way around it.
-A walking path circles around the rock that stretches out for 10.6km (or over 11km if you take a detour to the Mutitjulu Waterhole) that can be either walked, cycled or even experienced by segway if you wanted to book a tour!
+A walking path circles around the rock that stretches out for 10.6 kilometres (or over 11 kilometres if you take a detour to the Mutitjulu Waterhole) that can be either walked, cycled or even experienced by segway if you wanted to book a tour!

 In the summer months and extreme heat it is recommended that you finish the base walk before 11am to avoid heat exhaustion and dehydration.
 Make sure you wear sunscreen and a hat for your walk and take enough drinking water to last the whole way.

 Very little of the walking path is shaded, with no facilities available (toilets, water or even a bench to sit down), so be prepared.

 Hot tip: If 10.6 kilometres sounds a little bit too long for you, there are several other walks you can take around Uluru including the Mala Walk (about 2 kilometres return walk – 1.5 hours) or the Kuniya Walk (about 1 kilometre return walk – 30-45 minutes, including visiting the Mutitjulu Waterhole)